 This course will continue the study of the Talmud, its structure, and concepts.
 Tractate to be announced.
 Havruta session is required of all students.
-Prerequisite: 2 credits in Talmud (2 credits) Typically offered every 3 trimesters.
+Prerequisite: 2 credits in Talmud and Hebrew must be at least at the level of Hebrew IIA or the equivalent (2 credits) Typically offered every 3 trimesters.